simonsilabs/git-for-designers-gitpitch/PITCHME.md

 ### :/ the bad
 - you should know basics of git |
-- diff not perfect |
+- diff view is weird |
 - slow with complex files |
 - no comments/viewers/etc like Abstract |
 - UI far from perfect |